deeeelin/idkgit/README.md

 ## Using idkgit

 Enter `idk` to execute idkgit,and you will be in "select mode session".

-Select mode , you can enter:
+In select mode session , you can enter:

 `list` or `l` to see current project that idkgit is tracking